South Sudan Tours

 - The Dinkas are nicknamed the World’s tallest people, and you’ll quickly understand why.

-- Spend the full day with this unique tribe as they care for their animals.
+- Spend the morning with this unique tribe as they care for their animals.

 - Dinner at the Afex riverside camp – South Sudan’s best.